Florida Keys Remember Impact of Hurricane Irma Five Years Later

 Stay informed about local news and weather during the hurricane season.
 Get the NBC 6 South Florida app for iOS or Android and pick your alerts.

-Irma was the first Category 5 to strike the Leeward Islands and currently holds the record for its 185 mph winds for thirty-seven straight hours.
+Irma was the first Category 5 to strike the Leeward Islands and currently holds the record for its 185 mph winds for 37 straight hours.

 Local